HTY2003/smplboards-SCH16T/README.md

 ### Constructors

 There is a constructor for each of the SCH16T models (K01 and K10).
-The input parameters for the constructors are identical, but make sure to use the correct constructor for your sensor:
+The input parameters for the constructors are identical, but  use the correct constructor for your sensor:

 #### `SCH16T_K01(SPIClass& spi, int cs_pin, int reset_pin = -1, int ta9_8 = 0)`
 #### `SCH16T_K10(SPIClass& spi, int cs_pin, int reset_pin = -1, int ta9_8 = 0)`